 About Goldie Brangman

-Are you aware of what an amazing and inspirational woman Goldie Brangman, CRNA, MEd, MBA is (yes, she is still living in New Jersey and is over 100 years old!)
-Ms. Brangman is an accomplished CRNA and has been an exceptional mentor for CRNAs all over the world.
+Are you aware of what an amazing and inspirational woman Goldie Brangman, CRNA, MEd, MBA was?
+Ms. Brangman was an accomplished CRNA and an exceptional mentor for CRNAs all over the world.
 In addition to serving as the first and only African American President of the American Association of Nurse Anesthetists, she served as founder and director of the Harlem Hospital School of Nurse Anesthesia where she famously treated Dr. Martin Luther King Jr. after a near-fatal assassination attempt in 1958.
-She was President of NYSANA from 1960-1961, and has won numerous awards and honors... the list goes on and on.
-She retired in 1985, volunteers 8 hours a day with the Red Cross long into her retirement, and was an active participant at AANA meetings throughout the years.
+She was President of NYSANA from 1960-1961, and won numerous awards and honors... the list goes on and on.
+She retired in 1985 and continued to volunteer 8 hours a day with the Red Cross long into her retirement, and was an active participant at AANA meetings throughout the years.
 Ms. Brangman passed away in February 2020 at the age of 99.

 To be eligible, the student must be enrolled in an accredited Nurse Anesthesia Program in New York State, or have submitted the work while a student.
 The student is eligible for up to one year post graduation.